What to Do on a Long Bus Ride: 25 Fun Games & Activities

 #2.
 Listen to Music

-Come prepared and create a playlist just for the ride, or, since you have so much free time on your hands, discover some new amazing artists and songs.
-Just don't forget to bring headphones with you: some of your fellow coach bus passengers might not appreciate your taste in music.
+Come prepared and create a playlist just for the ride, or, since you have so much free time on your hands, discover some new, amazing artists and songs.
+Come prepared and create a playlist just for the ride, or discover new artists and songs.
+Just don't forget to bring headphones with you — some of your fellow coach bus passengers might not appreciate your taste in music.

 #3.
 Browse the Web